tomalmog/optimizer-energy-study/README.md

 ## Paper

-**Title**: A Comprehensive Analysis of Optimizer Choice on Energy Efficiency and Performance in Neural Network Training: Evidence from 360 Controlled Experiments
+**Title**: An Analysis of Optimizer Choice on Energy Efficiency and Performance in Neural Network Training

 **Author**: Tom Almog, University of Waterloo